 About the Children and COVID-19 Library Database

-In the same vein, we also encourage users to check out the following additional useful links to other recommended repositories synthesizing evidence on COVID-19:
+We also encourage users to check out the following additional useful links to other recommended repositories synthesizing evidence on COVID-19:

 - COVID-END (COVID-19 Evidence Network to support Decision-making) including a ‘living’ repository of COVID-19 knowledge hubs